xflr6/features/README.rst

     [-1] ('2s', '2p', '3s', '3p')
     [] ('1s', '1p', '2s', '2p', '3s', '3p')

-The string representations will show the smallest possible notation for each feature set by default (shortlex minimum).
-The full representation is also
+The **string representations** will show the smallest possible notation for each feature set by default (shortlex minimum).
+The full representation is also available (and an extent-based representation):
-available:

 .. code:: python